dapphub/dapptools/src/hevm/README.md

 If the `--get-models` flag is given, example input values will be returned for each possible execution path.
 This can be useful for automatic test case generation.

+The default timeout for smt queries is no timeout.
+If your program is taking longer than a couple of minutes to run, you can experiment with configuring the timeout to somewhere around 10s by doing `--smttimeout 10000`

 Storage can take one of three forms, defaulting to `Symbolic`: